Visual-Computing/DynamicExplorationGraph/python/README.md

 del graph
 print(feature_vector)
 ```
 This will crash as `feature_vector` is holding a reference to memory that is owned by `graph`.
-This can lead to segmentation faults.
+This can lead to undefined behaviour (most likely segmentation fault).
 Be careful to keep objects in memory that are referenced.
 If you need it use the `copy=True` option:

 ```python